 It's never too early to be prepared!
-It's less than a week to Thanksgiving so rather than being rushed off your feet on Thursday why not start prepping now your turkey recipe.
+Thanksgiving is quickly approaching so rather than being rushed off your feet, why not start prepping your turkey recipe now.

 Here's our Irish chef in Miami's Thanksgiving recipe for roast turkey with sage and onion stuffing.
 Delicious.

 Irish turkey recipe

 1 large onion, finely chopped

 2 level tbsp flat-leaf parsley, finely chopped